AICC/CMI-5_Spec_Current/cmi5_runtime.md

 Course structures MUST contain the following data for each AU in a course:

 * URL location – A URL to the AU’s location (entry point).
-* Activity ID – The AU’s activity ID as defined in the xAPI specification (determined by the AU designer).
+* Activity ID – The AU’s activity ID as defined in the xAPI specification (determined by the course designer).
 * Launch Method -
     * “OwnWindow” – The LMS MUST either spawn a new window for the AU launched, or redirect the existing window to the AU.
     * “AnyWindow” – The AU does not care about the window context (all browser windows options are acceptable – FrameSet, New Window, redirect, etc.) The LMS may use whichever method is desired.